Located in southern Washington State, in the heart of the Columbia

 Goldendale.
 It is unique among rail trails.
 Nowhere else is

-a rail trail that starts in a remote, beautiful tributary canyon,
+there a rail trail that starts in a remote, beautiful tributary canyon,

 winds along a nationally designated Wild & Scenic River, and